home-assistant/home-assistant.io/source/_integrations/amberelectric.markdown

   - sensor
 ---

 [Amber](https://www.amber.com.au/) is an Australian electricity retailer that provides wholesale prices.
 By monitoring the price, and shifting usage to cheaper and greener times, You can save money and the environment.
-Using the `amberelectric` component allows you to run automations based on the real-time electricity price, and forecasts.
+Using the `amberelectric` component allows you to run automations based on the real-time electricity price and forecasts.

 Prices are split up into three channel types: